The Glass Cannon: History

-In 2017, the GCN signed a first of its kind licensing deal with Paizo which allowed monetization of the show.
-The deal was further extended three years in 2018.
-The GCN also receives funding from fans via the crowdfunding platform Patreon.
-As a result of this financial support, they were able to add a second weekly show and a Patreon exclusive show, after which some of its founders left their previous jobs to make the Glass Cannon Network a full-time project.
+In 2017, the GCN signed a licensing deal with Paizo which allowed monetization of the show.
+The deal was extended three years in 2018.
+The Glass Cannon added second weekly show and a Patreon-exclusive show.

 In 2018, the Glass Cannon began a US Tour.
-The tour followed Paizo's Strange Aeons Adventure Path which was converted to Pathfinder Second Edition in May 2022.
+The tour followed Paizo's Strange Aeons Adventure Path, which was converted to Pathfinder Second Edition in May 2022.

-In Spring of 2023, the second major campaign launched on the Glass Cannon Podcast feed featuring the Pathfinder Second Edition Adventure Path Gatewalkers.
+In Spring of 2023, the Glass Cannon Podcast launched a second campaign featuring the Pathfinder Second Edition Adventure Path Gatewalkers.